fuseio/fuse-studio/server/docs/api-v1.md

 | networkType | `String` | <p>The network of the token (body parameter)</p> |

 ### Examples
-Adding DAI token on mainnet
+Adding DAI token on mainnet:

 ```
 POST /tokens/0x89d24a6b4ccb1b6faa2625fe562bdd9a23260359